 Skin Health

 The vitamins and antioxidants in peppers contribute to healthy, glowing skin.
-They support in collagen production, which is essential for maintaining skin elasticity and reducing the appearance of wrinkles.
+They useful resource collagen coming, that is key for containing up with pores and skin adaptability and lessening the presence of crimps.

 How Peppers Are Used in the Kitchen